-After completing his PhD in international business at UniSA, Dr Yeung melded his fashion industry experience with his business savvy to create a recipe of success in fashion retail, real estate and a luxurious Mongolian cashmere fashion brand. more...
+After completing his PhD in international business at UniSA, Dr Yeung melded his fashion industry experience with his business savvy to create a recipe of success in

 Extending a helping hand around the world

 Suzanne Caragianis has spent more than 30 years as an Occupational Therapist providing hand therapy in South Australia, building her own business and educating an international hand therapy and surgery medical force in Bhutan. more...